Autodesk App Store - Information for Autodesk Inventor Developers

-You will be presented with a detailed list of requirements for publishing on Exchange when you first register to be a publisher.
+You will be presented with a detailed list of requirements for publishing on App Store when you first register to be a publisher.
 The information that follows is a summary.
 If there are any differences, then the online Publisher Agreement takes precedence.

 All Content Types

-- Your product must be relevant to (and usable with) Autodesk® Inventor® 2014 , and must run on any Windows operating system supported by Inventor 2014(including 32- and 64-bit versions).
-You can also indicate the compatibility with Inventor 2013.
+- Your product must be relevant to (and usable with) Autodesk® Inventor® 2018, and must run on any Windows operating system supported by Inventor 2018.
+You can also indicate the compatibility with Inventor 2017/2016/2015.

 - The information you provide on the 'documentation' form when you submit your app is used to create a standard format HTML page.
 This information must allow the user to quickly understand how to use your product.
-You can reference additional information (for example, additional helpfiles posted on your website) from the standard HTML documentation.
-This HTML page will be populated using information you provide when submitting your product to Exchange Apps.
+You can reference additional information (for example, additional help files posted on your website) from the standard HTML documentation.
+This HTML page will be created using information you provide when submitting your product to Autodesk App-Store.

-- We strongly recommend you make use of the standard Exchange store app installer we create for you.
-The default user privilege for the store apps is Windows 7/Windows 8 Admin User.
-The installer we create for your app will require elevated user privileges to install. if you don’t use our standard installer template to install or If you do not wish to have elevated user privileges for your app installer, then this must be very clearly documented in the description of your product displayed on the store.
+- We strongly recommend you make use of the standard App store app installer we create for you.
+The default user privilege for the store apps is Windows 7/Windows 8/Windows 8.1/Windows 10 Admin User.
+The installer we create for your app will require elevated user privileges to install.
+If you don’t use our standard installer template to install or if you do not wish to have elevated user privileges for your app installer, then this must be very clearly documented in the description of your product displayed on the store.
 Your product must be 'ready to go' as soon as it is installed.
 It must not require the user to manually copy or register files, or manually edit settings (such as support paths).

 - If you use a licensing system then it must allow your product to run as soon as it is installed by the user.
 This means either instant activation (e.g. online activation), or your product must run fully functional for a time-bombed 'grace period' that is long enough for you to send activation information to the customer.